 Perhaps one of the most controversial issues about CEX.io is the user reviews it gets online.
-Both TrustPilot and Bittrust give CEX.io an average rating of 3 out of 5 stars.
+TrustPilot gives CEX.io an average rating of 3.9 out of 10 stars.
 Reddit also had a very short and worried review about the exchange.
 However most people don’t actually read the detailed reviews they just look at the ratings, so I decided to do just that.

 It seems that the majority of dissatisfied user reviews are either complaining about the hidden fees (i.e. high exchange rate), the identity verification process or the site’s customer support.
 The first two issues are usually related to people not understanding the fine print, and CEX.io has made it much clearer in the past few months how much will you pay for your coins.
 As can be seen below:

 Regarding support I ran a test.
 I clicked on the “help” icon that’s available on each page of the site and wanted to see how fast I can get a response.
 The support rep answered within 20 seconds and gave me a pretty detailed response (even though it was a canned response).
 So personally I was pretty happy with that.

 Most of the bad reviews that were on TrustPilot also received a response from CEX.io so it’s good to see that the company cares about its reputation.
 And finally, the short reddit review I read didn’t shed any new light on the exchange.
 Most people on Reddit said they didn’t have any issues with it, and the original poster just didn’t understand the identity verification process.